Hands-On Fundraising

 Some people have such a highly developed sense that they literally feel another’s pain.
 Most of us balance empathy with a self-protective distance.

 If you’re trying to persuade someone to make a decision – in this case, a donation – you depend on emotion.
-We make decisions with our feelings, then rationalize that choice.
+We make decisions with our feelings and then rationalize the choice.

-That’s why logical arguments will fall flat when a moving story will work.
+That’s why logical arguments will fall flat when a moving story works.

 But there are barriers to feeling empathy: